gdcc/python-dvuploader/README.md

 **Features**

-* Parallel direct upload to a cloud storage provider
+* Parallel direct upload to a Dataverse backend storage
 * Files are streamed directly instead of being buffered in memory
-* Supports multipart uploads
+* Supports multipart uploads and chunks data accordingly

 -----